Jim Backus - Radio, Television, Theater and Motion Picture Actor

 While waiting for parts, he was a free-lance performer in hundreds of radio programs, including Columbia Workshop, Matinee at Meadowbrook, and the Kate Smith Hour.
 He had also been heard on The Penny Singleton Show and The Danny Kaye Show.

 Ultimately, he became a hit playing a rich Hubert Updyke III on the radio version of The Alan Young Show.
 Hubert, a hilarious snob who insisted that his ancestors landed at ''Cadillac Rock,'' said things like ''Careful, or I'll have your mouth washed out with domestic champagne.''

-On television, Backus appeared in the Lux Video Theater, was a panelist on What's My Line? and played Joan Davis's long-suffering husband, a domestic court judge, on 117 television episodes of I Married Joan.
+Backus appeared in the Lux Video Theater on television, was a panelist on What's My Line? and played Joan Davis's long-suffering husband, a domestic court judge, on 117 television episodes of I Married Joan.
 He also starred in his show of one season, The Jim Backus Show, also known as Hot Off the Wire.

 Backus won popularity with younger generations for his portrayal of the fabulously wealthy Thurston Howell III on television's Gilligan's Island, which originally ran from 1964 to 1967 and has been in syndication ever since.

 With his career in full swing, Backus also tackled another role that he would become notable for, the myopic curmudgeon Mr. Magoo in cartoons.
 His vocal portrayal of the pink-nosed, bumbler in the screen cartoon series, began in the late 1940s, continued for more than 50 episodes, winning him two Academy Awards.